Dipurajasaha/Expresso/README.md

 ---

-## 🌟 Live Demo
-Below is a demonstration of the application identifying emotions from a live camera feed.
-*(Drop in a GIF or screenshot if you have one—makes it pop!)*

----

 ## ✨ Features
 - **Real-Time Detection**: Processes webcam frames on-the-fly.
 - **Seven Emotion Classes**: Recognizes *angry, disgust, fear, happy, neutral, sad,* and *surprise*.